ONSdigital/sds/README.md

 * https://confluence.ons.gov.uk/display/SDC/SDS
 ---
 ## Dockerized
-This will launch the SDS application and two emulators, the SDS application will support hot reloading within the `/src/app` directory.
+The docker-compose will launch the SDS application, two storgae emulators(firebase and bucket) and two cloud functions.
+The SDS application will also support hot reloading within the `/src/app` directory.

 - You will need to create a new file called `mock_google_app_key.json` within the `/devtools` directory and copy the contents from this fake service acount found here [Mock service account](https://github.com/firebase/firebase-admin-python/blob/master/tests/data/service_account.json).